On the stability of the annulus for the torsion of multiply connected domains: Asymmetry of the exterior domain

-\end{proof} It remains to bound from below the quantity $s_G$ in terms of asymmetry using the approach contained in \cite{Kim}.
+This concludes the proof. \end{proof} It remains to bound from below the quantity $s_G$ in terms of asymmetry using the approach contained in \cite{Kim}.

-Let us spend a few more words on the additional assumption $\abs{S} \leq \frac{3}{4} \abs{G}$: it might seem weird, but if $S$ is allowed to be closer and closer to $G$, then the torsion of $G\setminus S$ is getting closer and closer to 0.
+We briefly comment on the additional assumption $\abs{S} \leq \frac{3}{4} \abs{G}$: it may seem unusual, but if $S$ is allowed to be closer and closer to $G$, then the torsion of $G\setminus S$ is getting closer and closer to 0.
 This remark suggests us that an assumption about the ratio between the measure of $G$ and that of $S$ is necessary.

-\begin{prop} Let $\Omega\subset\R^2$ satisfy definition \ref{multiplyconnected}.
+\begin{prop} Let $\Omega\subset\R^2$ satisfy Definition \ref{multiplyconnected}.
 If then

 \end{prop}